Williston, Florida

 Williston is a city in Levy County, Florida, United States.
 It is part of the Nature Coast.
 As of the 2020 census, it had a population of 2,976, up from 2,768 at the 2010 census.
 It is part of the Gainesville, Florida Metropolitan Statistical Area.

 History

-The city was established before 1885 by J. M. Willis, who named it after himself.
+Williston was established in 1853 by J.M.
+Willis, who named it after himself.
+It was officially incorporated as the "Town of Williston" in 1897, but was reincorporated as the City of Williston on June 2, 1929.

-On May 7th, 2016, the first known fatal accident involving a self-driving vehicle occurred at the intersection of U.S. 27 and Northeast 140th Court in Williston.
+On May 7, 2016, the first known fatal accident involving a self-driving vehicle occurred at the intersection of U.S. 27 and Northeast 140th Court in Williston.
 A 2015 Tesla Model S driven by 40 year old Joshua D. Brown of Canton, Ohio struck the side of a tractor-trailer turning left in front of Brown when the car's autonomous features failed to distinguish the white side of the truck against a bright sky.
 Brown was pronounced dead by Levy County Fire Rescue at the scene.

 Geography

-Williston is located at (29.386811, –82.446706).
+Williston is located in the mid-central part of eastern Levy County.